-This workshop provides a thorough grounding in the radio documentary, with emphasis on "field documentary" that is heard in the best news and current affairs programming. courses will be spent listening to and analysing professional documentaries and student work.
+This workshop provides a thorough grounding in the radio documentary, with emphasis on "field documentary" that is heard in the best news and current affairs programming, courses will be spent listening to and analysing professional documentaries and student work.
 Over the course of the workshop each student will record, write, produce and package a documentary employing a variety of techniques and styles.

-Prerequisite: JOUR 4856.09 for 4956.09 and JOUR 5856.09 for 5956.09 Restriction: Must be enrolled in BJH for 4956.09 and in BJ for 5956.09
+Prerequisite: JOUR 4856.09 for 4956.09 and JOUR

+5856.09 for 5956.09